 - Concentration on performance rather than pleasure.

 Retarded ejaculation, then, is best understood as a response to the interaction of biological, psychological, relationship and cultural factors.
-Check with your health care provider to eliminate physiological or drug-related causes before assuming the problem is in your head or your hand.
+Check with your health care provider to eliminate physiological problem which can be easily taken care at an E.D. clinic.

 Men with DE are usually sensitive and attentive lovers who concentrate on their partner’s responses and ignore their own.
 Focusing on your own fantasies and desires helps you respond to your own arousal.